If You Don’t Remember These 27 Consumer Products, It’s Because They Flopped

 14) Harley Davidson Perfume

 I know what you’re thinking.
 What man doesn’t want to smell like a ‘Hot Road’?
-It’s understandable that Harley-Davidson owners want to own everything the company makes because the brand is legendary but loyal customers had to draw the line somewhere.
+Understandably, Harley-Davidson owners want to own everything the company makes because the brand is legendary, but loyal customers had to draw the line somewhere.

 15) Heinz EZ Squirt Ketchup

 Ketchup is a difficult product to expand because customers are already happy with Heinz ketchup.
-There is only so many ways to improve ketchup but Heinz thought one way to expand the product line was by creating “mystery colors”.
+There are only so many ways to improve ketchup, but Heinz thought one way to expand the product line was by creating “mystery colors”.
 While kids may have enjoyed its grossness factor, it wasn’t enough for Heinz to keep it in their product line.

 16) HP TouchPad

-Failed products like this tablet from HP was far from being the “iPad killer” some tech magazines and websites were claiming it to be.
-It was based on a new operating system called webOS and had virtually no third-party support which is why retailers quickly had a fire sale to get rid of it as quickly as possible.
+Failed products like this tablet from HP were far from being the “iPad killer” some tech magazines and websites were claiming it to be.
+It was based on a new operating system called webOS and had virtually no third-party support, which is why retailers quickly had a fire sale to get rid of it as quickly as possible.

 17) Earring Magic Ken